 The American Dipper chooses a nest site, invariably along a stream, that usually provides security from floods and predators.
-The upper limit to population size appears to be determined by the availability of suitable streams and nest sites, and by territorial behavior where potential nest sites are close together. appears to limit its populations and is probably the principal limiting factor.
+Availability of suitable streams and nest sites and territorial behavior where potential nest sites are close together appear to limit its populations.
 It eats an exclusively animal diet, composed almost entirely of aquatic insects, invertebrates and, where available, small fish and fish eggs.

 This species' distinctive traits include frequent dipping, a blinking white eyelid, and vigorous feeding by jumping or diving into turbulent water even at ambient temperatures well below 0 °C. To persist in this demanding environment, the American Dipper has a low metabolic rate, extra oxygen-carrying capacity in its blood, and a thick coat of feathers.
-It aggressively defends both summer territories and winter spaces along streams.
+It aggressively defends territories in both summer and winter along streams.

 Half a century after Muir's glowing accounts of the American Dipper in the Sierra Nevada, a number of researchers began to study its life history.
-Hann ( Hann 1950 ) studied nesting behavior on the East River, near Gothic, Gunnison Co., CO.
-In Missoula Co., MT, Bakus ( Bakus 1959a , b) studied breeding behavior, and population density; Mitchell (5) studied diet; and Sullivan ( Sullivan 1973 ) studied diet, molt, and adaptations to the aquatic environment.
+Hann (2) studied nesting behavior on the East River in west-central Colorado (near Gothic, Gunnison County).
+In western Montana (Missoula County), Bakus (3, 4) studied breeding behavior, and population density; Mitchell (5) studied diet; and Sullivan (6) studied diet, molt, and adaptations to the aquatic environment.
 Ealey's (7) study on the Sheep River near Calgary, Alberta, reported on ecology and breeding behavior.
-In a three-year study on Boulder Creek, Boulder Co., CO, Price researched population dynamics ( Price 1975 , Price and Bock 1983 ).
-Working with birds on the Logan River, Cache Co., UT, Fite ( Fite 1984 ) analyzed vocal behavior.
-Additional studies have addressed the species' physical adaptations (internal and external) to aquatic life (Goodge Goodge 1959 , Goodge 1960 ; Murrish Murrish 1970a , Murrish 1970b ).
+In a 3-year study on Boulder Creek in north-central Colorado (Boulder County), Price researched population dynamics (8, 9).
+Working with dippers on the Logan River in northeastern Utah (Cache County), Fite (10) analyzed vocal behavior.
+Additional studies have addressed the species' physical adaptations (internal and external) to aquatic life (11, 12, 13, 14).